myeportal/LocalTown/README.md

 #3: Level C: 1-2,499

-Purchasing will be available prior to July 4th, 2017 (Launch)

-This white paper will demonstrate several case studies, and utilize existing crypto terminologies in its explanations.
+Purchasing will be available prior to July 4th, 2017 (Launch) The whitepaper demonstrates several case studies, and utilize existing crypto terminologies in its explanations.
 We have taken into considering our real world business experience and marketing experience to show how a coin benefits both the consumer and producer.

-On behalf of LFO COIN, we thank you all for your continued support and dedication to the LFO project and our platform.
+On behalf of LFO, we thank you all for your continued support and dedication to the LFO project and our platform.
-We’re excited to see what LFO brings to the table, as blockchain technology is gaining traction with mainstream businesses and LFO COINS is at the forefront of this revolution.
+We’re excited to see what LFO brings to the table, as blockchain technology is gaining traction with mainstream businesses and LFO CORE for the future of its existence.
+Founders
+Jeff & Kelly